caiiiycuk/js-dos-docs/Writerside/topics/networking.md

 ### The Server

-The server code is licensed under GPL2 and you can find it [here](https://github.com/caiiiycuk/dosbox-ipx-server).
+The server code is licensed under GPL-2 and you can find it [here](https://github.com/caiiiycuk/dosbox-ipx-server).
-This server works as relay it connects multiple js-dos clients together.
-You need to deploy it on some public available server.
+This server works as a relay, connecting multiple js-dos clients together.
+You need to deploy it on a publicly available server.

 1. Download the server [binary](https://github.com/caiiiycuk/dosbox-ipx-server/releases/)